 Mailshake allows you to bulk send personalized emails to a list of email addresses.
 Most people use it for outreach.
 However we find it incredibly useful for sending unique offers to small segments of our list — offers we would otherwise send through our Email Service Provider.
 We prefer using Mailshake.

 For example at the end of the month we can send personalized emails to any subscribers who has visited our sales page 3 times but haven’t purchased.
+(Interested in learning more about email outreach?
+Here are some of our favorite tools, plus how to find and validate email addresses to improve your efforts.)

 Once again: a simple tool that can produce powerful results.